rolly9992/Project2_AllFiles/README.md

  4) the __init__.py file.
 A mandatory python file needed in order for an app to run

  5) run.py - the python file that uses the Flask module that ties everything together, pulling HTML files in.

+ 6) wrangle_metrics.py - a script used to build the visuals

 B) The data folder